Inpatient Drug Rehab: Cost, Insurance & Treatment Options

 What is Inpatient Drug Rehab?

-Inpatient drug rehab is a structured, residential treatment program where patients live onsite for 30+ days while receiving 24/7 medical care, counseling, and holistic support to overcome substance use disorders.
+Inpatient drug rehab is a residential treatment program where a person lives at a facility full-time for 30 to 90 days while receiving 24/7 medical care, behavioral therapy, and recovery support.

 The main benefits of inpatient programs are that they: